ajkessel/depo-reformat/README.md

 The result is thus more appropriate form pasting into other contexts like emails or legal briefs.

-Deposition transcripts take many forms, so this may not work as expected.
+Deposition transcripts take many forms (e.g. "Q:" versus "Q.", with and without timestamps, different spacing), so this may not work as expected.
 Always check against your source material.

 # Caveat